qpeacock/Reeyan-ReadME/README.md

 # Reeyan-ReadME
-ReadME for Reeyan and Sebastion's Project 9
+ReadME for Reeyan and Sebaston's Project 9

 **What the code does**